Can Shampoo Cause Hair Loss? A Few Myths & Points To Remember

 Propylene glycol acts as a humectanti A substance commonly found in shampoos and lotions that is used to preserve moisture in the skin. and helps nutrients penetrate your scalp.

-However, it can can irritate your scalp (5).
-If you cannot find shampoos without this ingredient, go for products with a low concentration of propylene glycol.
+However, high levels of propylene glycol may cause scalp irritation or allergic reactions (5).
+It may also worsen hair thinning.
+If you cannot find shampoos without this ingredient, opt for products with a low concentration of propylene glycol.

 • Alcohol